Chester75321/GenEpi/README.md

 (Latest Update!)
 The standalone and installation free app - AppGenEpi (v.beta) is now released.
 Just download it and have fun.

 ### For MacOS
-1. unzip AppGenEpi_MacOS_beta.zip
-2. drag AppGenEpi.app to Applications
-3. allow permission for running AppGenEpi.app by setting System Preferences > Security & Privacy (We are not identified developers so far.)
+1) unzip AppGenEpi_MacOS_beta.zip; 2) drag AppGenEpi.app to Applications; 3) allow permission for running AppGenEpi.app by setting System Preferences > Security & Privacy (We are not identified developers so far.).

 ### For Linux
-1. change the directory to AppGenEpi
-2. use ./AppGenEpi to run it
+1) change the directory to AppGenEpi; 2) use ./AppGenEpi to run it.

 | OS    |  Version |                                                Link                                                        |
 |-------|:--------:|-----------------------------------------------------------------------------------------------------------:|